 If we look into how indexes are stored internally we can understand these number.
 The non clustered index is actually stored with the column(s) of the clustered index (so it can quickly locate the rows if needed).
 In this case, the

-IX_OrderGroup_PurchaseOrder_TrackingNumber column would be indexed with
+ObjectId column would be indexed with

-ObjectId , while the clustered index
+IX_OrderGroup_PurchaseOrder_TrackingNumber , while the clustered index

 ObjectId from the clustered index – you were reading the entire row.
-This is also why should have as narrow clustered index as possible, because it will increase the size of all non clustered indexes in that table.
+This is also why should we have as narrow clustered index as possible, because it will increase the size of all non clustered indexes in that table.